 Spice Hacks: Using Onion Powder Like a Pro

-Now that you know how to substitute, here are a few creative ways to use onion powder without even missing the real thing.
+Now that you understand the evidence-based substitution framework, here are creative ways to use onion powder while respecting its contextual limitations.

 1. Boost Your Marinades

 Mix onion powder with olive oil, lemon juice, and herbs for a quick rub.
-Perfect for chicken, beef, or tofu.
+Perfect for chicken, beef, or tofu—this application falls in the 99% success category per culinary trials.

 2. Make Homemade Seasoning Blends